csheldonhess/order-items-by-LC-call-number-openrefine/README.md

 # order-items-by-LC-call-number-openrefine
 An OpenRefine recipe that puts items in order by call number, even if the spacing is inconsistent (e.g. call numbers in the format AB123 and also AB 123).

+Note: This assumes your call numbers are in a column called `Call Number`

 TODO: Make it only add a _single_ space into the call number.
 (E.g. *AB123 .C23* should not become *AB 123 .C 23*)

 Here's what the list of operations looks like, if you want to recreate it yourself, rather than pasting in an entire recipe of dubious origin: